gzhelezo/cs330-fall2019/exams/exam_3_study_guide.md

 - Know key functions of switches.
 - Know differences between switched and bus-based Ethernet.
 - Know how to build ARP and switch tables.

+#### Network Security
+- Symmetric and Asymmetric Key Cryptography
+- Review Digital Signatures and End to End Authentication
+- Initialization Vector (IV) when using cipher block chaining?
+- What is a nounce?
+- What type of attack can be used against a Diﬃe-Hellman key exchange?
+- Why might a network administrator distribute multiple IDS sensors throughout a network instead of using a single device?
+- Know the difference between a stateless ﬁrewall and a stateful ﬁrewall.

 Exams
 -----------------